snakemake/snakemake/docs/tutorial/setup.rst

 Windows Subsystem for Linux
 """""""""""""""""""""""""""

-If you use Windows 10, you can setup the Windows Subsystem for Linux (`WSL`_) to natively run linux applications.
+If you use Windows 10, you can set up the Windows Subsystem for Linux (`WSL`_) to natively run linux applications.
 Install the WSL following the instructions in the `WSL Documentation`_.
 You can chose any Linux distribution available for the WSL, but the most popular and accessible one is Ubuntu.
-Start the WSL and setup your account; now, you can follow the steps of our tutorial from within your Linux environment in the WSL.
+Start the WSL and set up your account; now, you can follow the steps of our tutorial from within your Linux environment in the WSL.

 Vagrant virtual machine
 """""""""""""""""""""""

 If you are using a version of Windows older than 10 or if you do not wish to install the WSL, you can instead setup a Linux virtual machine (VM) with Vagrant_.
 First, install Vagrant following the installation instructions in the `Vagrant Documentation`_.
-Then, create a reasonable new directory you want to share with your Linux VM, e.g., create a folder ``vagrant-linux`` somewhere.
+Then, create a new directory you want to share with your Linux VM, for example, create a folder named ``vagrant-linux`` somewhere.
 Open a command line prompt, and change into that directory.
 Here, you create a 64-bit Ubuntu Linux environment with